 But how good is lamb for our health?
 Should it just be an occasional indulgence?

 Well, there are a couple of things worth considering.
 The first is that red meat seems to be worse for our health than white meat or fish.
 In fact, it has been linked with various cancers – check out this world cancer research link which recommends limiting red meat to 500g a week.
 Some of the earlier research on the subject confused the issue as it included processed meats (such as ham and bacon) in the statistics.
 Now it seems that processed meat is definitely linked with an increased risk of some cancers and should be an occasional treat only.
-Fresh red meat like pork, lamb or beef is less of an issue but still worth limiting.
+Fresh red meat like pork, lamb or beef is less of an issue but may still worth limiting until the research is a bit more clear.

 What’s more, doctors are increasingly worried about antibiotic resistance – the fact that some bugs are no longer treatable with our standard antibiotics.
 These so-called superbugs are on the rise, partly due to our over-use of antibiotics for viruses or mild bacterial infection that don’t need them.
 But also, because of the increased use of antibiotics in rearing animals.
 They are then passed along the food chain.
 Organic rearing of livestock, as well as being more humane than intensive farming, doesn’t use antibiotics to boost production.